Praval791/Trie-Data-Structure/README.md

 ### Description
 Trie is an efficient information retrieval data structure.
 Using Trie, search complexities can be brought to optimal limit (key length).

-* This Repository includes the implementation of trie and some of the problems based or trie.
+* This Repository includes the implementation of trie and some of the problems based on trie.

 ### Resources :
 * [GFG](https://www.geeksforgeeks.org/)